 What are the Causes of IBS?

-The exact cause is unknown – it’s been linked to things like food passing through your gut too quickly or too slowly, oversensitive nerves in your gut, stress, and a family history of IBS.
+The exact cause is unknown.
+It has been linked to food passing through the gut too quickly or too slowly, oversensitive nerves in the gut, stress, and a family history of IBS.

 How Long Does IBS last?

 It’s usually a lifelong problem.
 It can be very frustrating to live with and can have a big impact on your everyday life.

 There is no cure, but diet changes and medicines can often help control your symptoms.
 Dietary advice includes limiting foods to bland foods during attacks and avoiding cabbage, turnips, coffee, alcohol and tobacco completely.

 Dietary change has not been shown to be effective in the actual prevention of IBS attacks.